Cloudinary is Fantastic!

 Batteries are not included!

 The current solution works perfectly with Cloudflare and gcloud and reproduces much of the auto-upload api, including image resizing.
-You can read the details on the github repo, but I can imagine the basic solution supporting a number of different "recipes", like different storage mechanisms and cdns.
+You can read the details on the github repo, but I can imagine the basic solution being expanded to support a variety of "recipes"; different storage mechanisms and cdns.
+For example, it could easily be extended to support aws s3, and CloudFront.

 If interest in the project was high, I could be persuaded to work on it.